 Results from Florida’s second annual comprehensive study of alternatives to juvenile arrests – called “Stepping Up: Florida’s Top Juvenile Civil Citation Efforts 2016” – were recently released at a well-attended press conference in Tallahassee.
 Authored by one of Florida’s top juvenile civil citation experts, the study shows increasing the use of civil citations statewide up to 75% would enable law and order entities to invest up to $62 million in preventing and addressing felonies and serious crimes, as well as significantly improve life outcomes for nearly 7,000 arrested youth.

-Philanthropists Joseph W. & Terrell S. Clark, along with the Jessie Ball duPont Fund, joined the Southern Poverty Law Center, ACLU and The Children’s Campaign to financially sponsor the study.
+Philanthropists Joseph W. & Terrell S. Clark, along with the Jessie Ball duPont Fund, joined the Southern Poverty Law Center, ACLU and American Children’s Campaign to financially sponsor the study.
 Adding research support and awareness were the Florida State University Project on Accountable Justice, James Madison Institute and Florida PTA.
 Issue advocacy has included the Florida Juvenile Justice Association.

 “This year’s study amplifies – in more depth and with more data – last year’s findings that civil citations increase public safety, improve youth outcomes and save taxpayer money,” said study author Dewey Caruthers, president of dewey & associates.
 “We are unable to find any data that shows arresting youth for common youth misbehavior instead of issuing civil citations is a good idea,” Caruthers said, noting the Stepping Up 2016 recommends law enforcement arrest only in rare and exceptional circumstances instead of issuing a civil citation.